Milo1885/Tease-AI/README.md

 	Daragorn: Clean-up of 1885's implementation of Daragorn's original Timed Writing code

 	Daragorn: BugFix: Some aspects of the program didn't pause when Settings Menu was open and "Pause Program When Settings Menu is Visible" wasn't checked

+	Daragorn; BugFix: When Glitter contacts were present and an image was shown as part of a response, the image would immediately get replaced by a picture of the domme or contact

 	Stefaf: BugFix and Cause...
 Remote Images where stored to the RootDirectory, if Save Blog Images From Session was deactivated.